 Many varieties are available.
 If you’re looking for lots of color, you might try this well-regarded mixture, available from True Leaf Market.

-The packet contains 1000 seeds that produce 24-inch plants with 2½- to 3-inch blooms in bright pink, rose, and red.
+The packet contains 1000 seeds that produce 24-inch plants with two-and-a-half to three-inch blooms in bright pink, rose, and red.

 Beauty and a Little Help Around the Garden